davidjeddy/learning_ruby/NOTES.md

 #@ Arrays

-- An Array is just a list of items in order
+- An Array is ust a list of items in order

-- Every slot in the list acts like a variable, ... and you can make it point to a different object.
+- Every slot in the list acts like a variable, ... and you can make it point to a different obect.

 - You can make an array by using square brackets